salaboy/from-monolith-to-k8s/workshop.md

 **Notice: you can click in the images to expand them**

+## Setting up your Google Cloud account

-1) [Login here to Google Cloud](http://console.cloud.google.com) (if you are a QCon Plus attendee, we will provide you with one)
+[Login here to Google Cloud](http://console.cloud.google.com) (if you are a QCon Plus attendee, we will provide you with one)
 <details>
   <summary>Creating a Kubernetes Cluster (Click to Expand)</summary>

 We recommend to use an **Incognito Window** in **Chrome** (File -> New Incognito Window) to run the following steps, as with that you will avoid having issues with your personal **Google Account**

 Once you are logged in, you will be asked to accept the terms and continue:

 <img src="workshop-imgs/00-accept-terms-and-continue.png" alt="Terms" width="500px">

 Once the terms are accepted, it is **extremely important** that you select the correct project to work on.
 On the top bar, there is a project dropdown that opens the project list.
 You need to click into the **QCon SF 2020 ...** project to select it.